spydx/equinor-ctf-2024/writeups/web/Shop 6/Iku-toppene/README.md

 #### Next-Action header

-Lastly, this is one of the most mystery one, with little to no documentation found on the internet other than some examples found scattered around in Stackoverflow, discussions, blogs, articles and so on: https://github.com/vercel/next.js/blob/v14.2.15/packages/next/src/client/components/router-reducer/reducers/server-action-reducer.ts#L149
+Lastly, this is one of the more mysterious aspects of how Server Actions work, with very little documentation available on the internet aside from a few scattered examples found in Stack Overflow discussions, blogs, and articles.
+It seemed that this header were used under the hood in Next.js to trigger Server actions.
+For instance, you can take a look at this snippet from Next.js' source code on how requests are parsed: https://github.com/vercel/next.js/blob/v14.2.15/packages/next/src/client/components/router-reducer/reducers/server-action-reducer.ts#L149.
+But essentially, this means that any request to the server with the header Next-Action would trigger a specific Server Action based on the header's value (Action ID).

-Regarding the challenge application, there was a file we did not take a look into during the analysis.
-Precisely, the middleware.ts file.
-It is so that all requests containing this specific not requested from the server will be blocked with the status code 403
+In the context of the challenge application, there was one file we didn't investigate during our initial analysis, the `middleware.ts` file.
+This file ensured that all requests which were not explicitly made by the server are blocked.
+Specifically, it targets requests containing the `Next-Action` header, responding with a 403 Forbidden status code:

 ```ts
 import { NextRequest, NextResponse } from "next/server";